 On October 31, 2013, we completed the sale of the assets and intellectual property related to our microphone product line to InvenSense, Inc. (InvenSense).
 We received \$100.0 million in cash for the assets and intellectual property and after providing for the write-off of inventory, fixed assets and other costs incurred to complete the transaction, recorded a net gain of \$85.4 million in nonoperating income during fiscal 2013.
 We have agreed to provide InvenSense with various transition services subsequent to the closing.
-We may receive additional cash payments, not to exceed \$70.0 million, based on the achievement of certain revenue milestones through the first anniversary of the closing date.
-The sale of the assets and intellectual property related to the microphone product line did not qualify as a discontinued operation as it did not meet the requirement to be considered a component of an entity.
+The sale of the assets and intellectual property related to the microphone product line did not qualify as a discontinued operation as it was not considered to be a component of the Company per the applicable guidance.